 Our current students tell us how they gained industry experience before they graduated.Industry placements are an essential part of our course.
 We place high importance on giving our first-hand experience in a variety of clinical settings.

-At THINK Education, you will graduate with hundreds of hours of recognised professional experience allowing you to develop and expand your practical insights, abilities and industry networks.
+At Torrens Univeristy, you will graduate with hundreds of hours of recognised professional experience allowing you to develop and expand your practical insights, abilities and industry networks.

 Hear what our Nursing students, Isaac and Veronica, have to say about their experience in clinical placements.